graymalkin/graymalkin.github.io/index.md

 ### Complementing Capabilities: Introducing Pointer-Safe Programming to DSbD Tech
 _Innovate UK ICSF, 2022_

-I am a Researcher Co-Investigator for a grant of £494,770 (80% FEC) responding to the Innovate UK call to extend the DSbD ecosystem with new CHERI-compatible software.
+I am a Researcher Co-Investigator for a grant of £494,770 (80% FEC) responding to the Innovate UK call to extend the DSbD ecosystem with new CHERI compatible software.
 This work will be focussed on porting the Rust compiler to CHERI and formally demonstrating how the guarantees provided by Rust join up nicely with the guarantees of the capability hardware.

 ### Fixing the Thin-Air Problem: ISO Dissemination